crusoecloud/crusoe-load-balancer-controller-helm-charts/README.md

 # Crusoe Load Balancer Controller Helm Chart

 This repository contains the **official Crusoe Load Balancer Controller Helm Chart** for use with [Crusoe Managed Kubernetes (CMK)](https://www.crusoecloud.com).
-**Currently, the Crusoe Load Balancer Controller is in :construction: Alpha :construction:.**
+**Currently, the Crusoe Load Balancer Controller is in :construction: Private Beta :construction:.**

 ---